-- (h) force a child to participate in any performance, display, activity, contest or event, whether for reward or not, unless such performance, display, activity, contest or event forms part of a school curriculum or requirement or unless the participation in question falls within the reasonable exercise of parental authority; or - (i) induce or allow a child to participate in any labour, performance, display, activity, contest or event, whether for reward or not, that - - (i) by its nature or circumstances is likely to harm the health, safety or morals of a child; - (ii) is inappropriate for a person of that child's age; or - (iii) places the child's well-being, education, physical or mental health, or spiritual, moral or social development at risk. - (2) It is not considered employment for the purposes of section 3 of the Labour Act, 2007 (Act No. 11 of 2007) for a person to use, procure, offer, employ, allow, induce or encourage a child to participate in - - (a) work within the framework of a programme that is designed to promote personal development and vocational training; - (b) any performance, display, activity, contest or event for advertising, beauty, sport, educational, religious, traditional, cultural or artistic purposes, that is not in any way intended to, used to or does not generate income for any person or organisation unless the income is generated solely for the charitable benefit of a registered non-profit organisation, registered welfare organisation, school, religious institution or for other charitable purpose; or - (c) any performance, display, activity, contest or event for advertising, beauty, sport, educational, religious, traditional, cultural or artistic purposes, that is in any way intended to, used to or does generate income for any person or entity other than for the charitable benefit of a registered non-profit organisation, registered welfare organisation, school, religious institution or for other charitable purpose, if - but, a parent, guardian or care-giver must provide written consent for the child's participation.
+- (h) force a child to participate in any performance, display, activity, contest or event, whether for reward or not, unless such performance, display, activity, contest or event forms part of a school curriculum or requirement or unless the participation in question falls within the reasonable exercise of parental authority; or - (i) induce or allow a child to participate in any labour, performance, display, activity, contest or event, whether for reward or not, that - - (i) by its nature or circumstances is likely to harm the health, safety or morals of a child; - (ii) is inappropriate for a person of that child's age; or - (iii) places the child's well-being, education, physical or mental health, or spiritual, moral or social development at risk.

+- (2) It is not considered employment for the purposes of section 3 of the Labour Act, 2007 (Act No. 11 of 2007) for a person to use, procure, offer, employ, allow, induce or encourage a child to participate in - (a) work within the framework of a programme that is designed to promote personal development and vocational training; - (b) any performance, display, activity, contest or event for advertising, beauty, sport, educational, religious, traditional, cultural or artistic purposes, that is not in any way intended to, used to or does not generate income for any person or organisation unless the income is generated solely for the charitable benefit of a registered non-profit organisation, registered welfare organisation, school, religious institution or for other charitable purpose; or - (c) any performance, display, activity, contest or event for advertising, beauty, sport, educational, religious, traditional, cultural or artistic purposes, that is in any way intended to, used to or does generate income for any person or entity other than for the charitable benefit of a registered non-profit organisation, registered welfare organisation, school, religious institution or for other charitable purpose, if - - prior to any child's participation, a licence is obtained from a children's commissioner; and - (ii) regulations and conditions governing the licence contemplated in paragraph (i) are fully complied with, but, a parent, guardian or care-giver must provide written consent for the child's participation.